ChristoffBo/homeassistant/heimdall/README.md

 ## About

-This addon is based on Heimdall.
+This addon is based on Heimdall docker image.

 ## Installation